 1. Land promotion agreements (also known as planning promotion agreements)

-These are arrangements where a promotor aims to obtain planning agreement on your land and, once successful, finds a buyer.
+These are arrangements where a promotor aims to obtain a planning agreement on your land and, once successful, finds a buyer.
 There is often an upfront (non-refundable) payment from the promotor to the landowner for entering into the agreement.

 The promoter charges a fee to the landowner for its services based on a percentage of the selling price, and it may also reduce the sale proceeds by the planning costs it has incurred.